metabase/metabase/docs/troubleshooting-guide/application-database.md

     ```

 If you're using [Metabase Enterprise Edition][enterprise], you can use [serialization][serialization-docs] to snapshot your application database.
 Serialization is useful when you want to [preload questions and dashboards][serialization-learn] in a new Metabase instance.

+## Are you trying to downgrade?

+**Root cause:** Metabase does not support downgrading (i.e., reverting to an early version of the application).

+**Steps to take:**

+1. Shut down Metabase.
+2. Restore the backup copy of the app database you made before trying to upgrade or downgrade.
+3. Restore the JAR file of the older version you want to revert to.
+4. Restart Metabase.

 ## Is the app database locked?